What is Reflective Glass?

 Reflective glass, also known as one-way mirror or tinted glass, is a type of glass that is coated with a reflective material to reduce the amount of light and heat that passes through it.
 Here are some of the pros and cons of using reflective glass.

-Definition of Reflective Glass
+Introduction to Reflective Glass

 Reflective glass, also known as mirrored glass, is a type of glass that has been treated with a metallic coating to make it reflective.
 This coating not only gives the glass a mirrored finish but also provides several functional benefits.